Improved bounds on Fourier entropy and Min-entropy: Implications of the FEI conjecture

-Using Claim~\ref{cl:entflat} and Lemma~\ref{lem:block-multilinear-deg}, it now follows that if $p$ is a degree-$d$ flat block-multilinear polynomial that $1/8$-approximates a Boolean function, then the sparsity of $p$ is at most $2^{O(d)}$.
+By construction, the degree of $\widetilde{p}$ is at most $d$.
+The lemma now follows as $\widetilde{p}(x) = f(x)$. \end{proof} Using Claim~\ref{cl:entflat} and Lemma~\ref{lem:block-multilinear-deg}, it now follows that if $p$ is a degree-$d$ flat block-multilinear polynomial that $1/3$-approximates a Boolean function, then the sparsity of $p$ is at most $2^{O(d)}$.
 This completes the proof of Theorem~\ref{thm:unbalancing2}.